 Ramakrishna and Vidyasagar

-Vidyasagar behave was friendly and he always respects for the individual.
-One of the most important moment in his life of Vidyasagar when he met Ramakrishna at his own abode.
-Ishwar Vidyasagar was highly educated person and influenced by oriental thoughts.
+Vidyasagar’s behave was friendly and he always respects the individual.
+One of the most important moments in his life of Vidyasagar when he met Ramakrishna at his own abode.
+Ishwar Vidyasagar was a highly educated person and influenced by oriental thoughts.